 entry flag with a comma-separated list of entry files to include in your initial project.

 To use this flag, pick the entry files you would like to see in your project, omit its file extension, and supply it to the

 There are many entry files to choose from.
 Check out this directory (opens in a new tab) to see all the different entry files available to you.

 pnpm create plasmo --entry=options,newtab,contents/inline # OR npm create plasmo -- --entry=options,newtab,contents/inline

 npm does not pass arguments down to its child command.
 Thus, you must supply a

 npm before specifying plasmo's parameters and flags.

 Even more powerful, Plasmo can create a new project based on one of our examples (opens in a new tab).
 Pick an example, and use its name as a flag when running the

 pnpm create plasmo --with-env # OR npm create plasmo -- --with-env

-The above will generate a project using the with-env example under the name you will provide.
+The above will generate a project using the with-env (opens in a new tab) example.